 If the “rph” claim validation fails, the RPH field is handled as per local carrier policy.
 In such cases, the RPH field should be stripped and the call treated as an ordinary call.

-NOTE: The procedures being defined in 3GPP TS 24.229 [Ref 9] for “Priority verification using assertion of priority information” are used for signing and verifying the SIP RPH.
+NOTE: The procedures defined in 3GPP TS 24.229 [Ref 9] for “Priority verification using assertion of priority information” can be used for verification of NS/EP Priority Service calls with a signed SIP RPH.

 Verification Error Conditions